 A person who has been employed by a company for two years decides to begin a traineeship.
-The company cannot claim the apprentice and trainee rebate on the employee's wages because the trainee is an existing worker.
+The company can't claim the apprentice and trainee rebate on the employee's wages because the trainee is an existing worker.
 This is an ineligible traineeship.

 A new employee has just completed a two-month probationary period.
-At the end of this period they were approved by NSW DOI to start a fixed-term traineeship.
+At the end of this period, they were approved by NSW DOI to start a fixed-term traineeship.
 This is an eligible traineeship and the employee's wages are eligible for the payroll tax rebate.

-We only accept claims for trainees who are recognised by NSW DOI as new entrant trainees.
 For more information about new entrant trainees, refer to NSW DOI’s new entrant trainee eligibility requirements.